 - A convenient way to generate promotional campaigns

-While these aren't deal-breakers since you can always find a third party extension to do it for you, it would be great if OpenCart itself could step up their game – it's an e-commerce platform, after all.
+While these aren't deal-breakers since you can always find a third party extension to do it for you, it would be great if OpenCart itself could step up their game.
+It's an e-commerce platform, after all – and e-commerce systems should be concerned about helping store owners to monetize their marketplaces.

 Still no performance optimization